Generic Name: alendronate (a LEN dro nate)

 Binosto side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Binosto: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of an allergic reaction to Binosto: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using Binosto and call your doctor at once if you have: